deminy/couchbase-issues/issue-6/README.md

 compression of data using a specified algorithm.
 This option is not forward-compatible with the new PHP SDK v4.
 When data is inserted using PHP SDK v3 with compression enabled, it cannot be retrieved using PHP SDK v4.

+The issue has been reported to Couchbase (issue [couchbase/couchbase-php-client#218](https://github.com/couchbase/couchbase-php-client/issues/218)).

 ## Steps to Reproduce

 ### 1. Start the Couchbase Containers